kubernetes-sigs/kueue/docs/setup/README.md

 # Setup

-This section provides step-by-step instructions on how to deploy Kueue in your cluster.
+This section of the documentation provides step-by-step instructions on how to deploy Kueue in your cluster.

 * [Installation](install.md)